Jacobites, Clearance and Scots

 Along with visiting the historical remains of an integral part of Scotland’s history, participants of the field school received training in historical research, historic map analysis, archaeological field survey, monument recording, GIS training, Photographic survey and Historic Building survey.

-The 2017 field school will continue the work carried out in 2015 and 2016 and will provide the same training as previously.
-It will be based in the Perthshire and Tayside region of the Central Highlands, with accommodation provided in Glen Tilt, near Blair Atholl.
-We will be staying in a traditional, luxury, hunting lodge on the Atholl Estate, providing a great opportunity to experience the Scottish Highlands.
+The 2022 field school will continue the work carried out in 2015 to 2019, providing the same training as previously, and will expand to explore the SChiehallion Experiment completed by Astronomer Royal, Nevile Maskeleyne in 1772.
+It will be based in the Perthshire and Tayside region of the Central Highlands, with accommodation provided at the Faskally Holiday Park, providing a great opportunity to experience the Scottish Highlands.

 Accommodation will be provided at Faskally Holiday Park near Pitlochry.
 The park is located between Pitlochry and Killiecrankie, site of the beginnings of the Jacobite Uprising of 1689, located on the southern edge of the Cairngorms National Park.
 Shared rooms will be provided, and the park has an onsite shop, bar, spa, and restaurant.
 All meals on work days will be provided for you during the project, with catering duties shared by the group.
 We will have a welcome dinner on our first night, and packed lunches for when we are out in the field (dietary requirements will be taken into account).
 The middle Saturday of the fortnight will consist of a free day, allowing participants to explore the surrounding area at their leisure.
 This will be followed by day of field trips to nearby historic sites, and to provide you with an opportunity to embark on some luxury retail therapy.
 Local highlights include Blair Castle, The Blair Atholl Distillery, Glen Shee Ski Centre and more.